silveira-js/family-friendly-movies-api/README.md

 ## Basic Commands

 ### Setting Up Your User
+- To connect with the TMDb API, an API KEY is needed and loaded as an environment variable.
+For practicality, you will find a working key in .envs/.local/.django;

 - To create a **superuser account**, use this command:

       $ python manage.py createsuperuser

 -  After create superuser, retrieve the token, passing the body to the request:

+[POST]  ```/api/auth-token/```

 ```
 {